 - Do not use granulated sugar or the result will be grainy.

-- My advice: If you don’t want the sugar, don't eat too many.
-Or make our chocolate date balls instead.
+- If you must restrict sugar for your diet, don't eat too many.
+Or make our chocolate date balls instead!

 - Cocoa Powder - unsweetened.